mmccall0813/answer.js/README.md

 ## How to use?

 First get the bookmarklet (bookmark script) from [here](https://mmccall0813.github.io/answer.js/loader.html) by dragging the link on the page to your bookmarks bar.

+    - answer.js - auto-player
+    - legit.js - press "`" (key to the left of 1) and the answer turns green

 Execute (click on bookmark) on the PIN screen, then enter pin as you normally would.
 It will auto-play the game for you, and get all questions correct.